mikee47/FlashString/string.rst

 ------------

 Strings are basically just arrays of char, but have additional methods to allow them to be used more easily.
-These methods are consistent with Wiring Strings, so should be reasonably familiar.
+These methods are consistent with Wiring :cpp:class:`String`, so should be reasonably familiar.

-- The ``length()`` method returns the number of characters in the String, excluding the NUL terminator
+- :cpp:func:`length() <FSTR::Object::length>` returns the number of characters in the String, excluding the NUL terminator
-- The ``size()`` method returns the number of bytes of storage used
+- :cpp:func:`size() <FSTR::String::size>` returns the number of bytes of storage used

 For example, "123" is actually stored as ``{ '1', '2', '3', '\0' }`` so the length is 3 and the size is 4.
 However, "1234" is stored as ``{ '1', '2', '3', '4', '\0' }`` so the length is 4 and the size is 8.